 Wade L. Jackson

-WADE L. JACKSON is a shareholder and a member of the firm’s Commercial Group.
+WADE L. JACKSON is a shareholder and head of the firm’s commercial group.
 He practices primarily in the areas of real estate, business, tax, corporate, economic development, public finance and tax incentives, and state and local government law.

-Prior to his state government service, Wade practiced law in Albuquerque, representing insurers and their insureds in coverage, bad faith, and products and general liability litigation, and he provided coverage opinions and counsel.
+Wade practiced law in Albuquerque before entering public service.
+During his initial tenure as a lawyer, he represented insurers and their insureds in coverage, bad faith, and products and general liability litigation, and he provided coverage opinions and counsel.
 He also clerked for two years for Senior United States District Judge LeRoy Hansen.

 Prior to his legal career, Wade was a staff writer at the Los Angeles Times, the Santa Monica Outlook, the South Bay Daily Breeze, and the Los Angeles Daily News.

 - U.S. District Court, District of New Mexico